DarkDrinker/Assignment3DAT3SEM/src/main/java/Week4/README.md

 # AssignmentsDAT3SEM
 - Anders W. Jensen
 - Week 4
-- Shouldn't be missing much this week if any
+- Missing half.
+No more time, needs to be done at later date.